253-472-9686

 PROS:

-• Most hides are water-resistant, meaning you can wipe up a spill before it’s absorbed into the fur.
+• Most are water-resistant, meaning you can wipe up a spill before it’s absorbed into the fur.

 CONS: